bocoup/web-platform-contribution-guide/src/bug-guide.rst

 ~~~~~~~~~~~~~~

 Create a minimized test case for the bug.
-"Minimized" means that anything that can be removed and still reproduce the bug, should be removed.
+"Minimized" means that anything that can be removed *and still reproduce the bug*, should be removed.
+See `Reducing testcases <https://developer.mozilla.org/en-US/docs/Mozilla/QA/Reducing_testcases>`__ on MDN for a guide on how to do this when starting with a full web page.
 The test case at this point doens't need to be a proper WPT test, but it could be.
 Then load this test case in different browsers to see what the result is.